The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Aerosols and nanoparticles

 \subsection{Need for a complete system covering both non-refractory and refractory particles found in the atmosphere}

-Single particle mass spectrometers (SPMSs) represent versatile instruments employed to infer the chemical composition and mixing state of aerosol particles in the atmosphere under ever changing environmental conditions.
+Single particle mass spectrometers (SPMSs) represent versatile instruments employed to infer the chemical composition and mixing state of aerosol particles in the atmosphere, under ever changing environmental conditions.
 Moreover, SMPSs can deliver high temporal resolution without prior sample preparation and produce {\em in situ} single particle structure data.
-SMPSs have demonstrated excellent abilities in detecting microbes, and late experiments show that aerosol ToF mass spectrometers are able to identify aerosolized microbes in ambient sea spray aerosol \cite{Sult17}.
+SMPSs have demonstrated excellent abilities in detecting microbes and late experiments demonstrate that aerosol ToF mass spectrometers are able to identify aerosolized microbes in ambient sea spray aerosol \cite{Sult17}.

-A very recent paper demonstrates how mass spectrometry can be achieved with arrays of 20 multiplexed nanomechanical resonators, where each resonator is designed with a distinct resonance frequency which becomes its individual address \cite{Sage18}.
-The paper also reports on mass spectra of metallic aggregates in the MDa range characterized by more than one order of magnitude enhancement in the analysis time with respect to individual resonators.
-A 20 NEMS array is probed in $150$ ms, under conditions of the same mass limit of detection as a single resonator \cite{Sage18}.
-Excellent agreement is reported with a conventional ToF spectrometer operated in the same system.
+Ref. \cite{Sage18} demonstrates how mass spectrometry can be achieved with arrays of 20 multiplexed nanomechanical resonators, where each resonator is designed with a distinct resonance frequency which becomes its individual address.
+The paper also reports on mass spectra of metallic aggregates in the MDA range, characterized by more than one order of magnitude enhancement in the analysis time with respect to individual resonators.
+A 20 Nanoelectromechanical Systems (NEMS) array is probed in $150$ ms, under conditions of the same mass limit of detection as a single resonator \cite{Sage18}.
+Excellent agreement is reported with respect to a conventional ToF spectrometer operated in the same system.